AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace/MentalIllnessesHistory.md

 ## The Aftermath

-In common cases, I wouldn't even notice mispellings that I made as I type on keyboards.
+In common cases, I wouldn't even notice misspellings that I made as I type on keyboards.
+I would also mumble to myself as if I am talking to other people in my imagination without my awareness and without any trigger, despite my ability trying to supress it before ending up failing due to exhaustion from lowered stress handling threshold.
 In addition, I wouldn't notice that a sentence wouldn't even formatted properly or make any sense, despite me being exposed to English like for over 10 years.
-I still occassionaly hear the knocking on my bathroom walls when I am inside, which only stops when I leave to my bedroom attached to it.
-I also ocassionaly feel things climbing on my feet as I work and play using my laptop on my desk.
-I also occasionaly hear voices calling my name.
+I still occasionally hear the knocking on my bathroom walls when I am inside, which only stops when I leave to my bedroom attached to it.
+I also occasionally feel things climbing on my feet as I work and play using my laptop on my desk.
+I also occasionally hear voices calling my name.
 In very rare cases, I thought I ordered something I wanted in restaurants, just to end up noticing that I received a different order.
 When I looked at my receipts, I had ordered something that I did not order.

 I also quit from all of my family's WhatsApp group.
 I had also attempts of them trying to bring me back to the family's WhatsApp group, which I ended up leaving again.
 I had one instance that my father formed a group between my father, my mother and me, before he posted a link to an online certification course.
 I also left that group immediately as well.